Death Busters: Mistress 9

-In the first anime's third season, Mistress 9 (commonly mistaken for Sailor Saturn herself) makes her presence known early as she occasionally controls Hotaru to communicate with the other Death Busters, making Hotaru's eyes glow red and emit a red aura of pure evil, in contest to Sailor Saturn's light purplish one.
+In the original anime's third season, Mistress 9 (commonly mistaken for Sailor Saturn herself) makes her presence known early as she occasionally controls Hotaru to communicate with the other Death Busters, making Hotaru's eyes glow red and emit a red aura of pure evil, in contest to Sailor Saturn's light purplish one.
 But Mistress 9 fully awakens once obtaining Chibiusa's Pure Heart Crystal, killing Kaolinite for serving her purpose in her full revival.
 Mistress 9 attempts to use a large machine to guide Pharaoh 90 to Earth so that he may destroy it.
 Sailor Moon tries to stop her and Tomoe, now freed from Germatoid, attempts to reach her, still seeing her as Hotaru, and the vessel of Sailor Saturn; a fellow Sailor Guardian.
 She attacks both of them but is seriously injured by energy emanating from the machine.
 Professor Tomoe takes her in his arms and Hotaru's consciousness begins to respond.
 Mistress 9 attempts to subdue her once again but Hotaru's memories of both her father and of Chibiusa prove to be overpowering.
 It results in Hotaru awakening by merging with the spirit of Sailor Saturn within her, their combined strength destroying Mistress 9's dark essence for good.

-In Sailor Moon S, Mistress 9's voice is provided by Yuko Minaguchi and Yūkiyo Fujii provides her voice in Crystal.
-In the CWI English dub, her voice actress is still unknown.
+In Sailor Moon S, Mistress 9's voice is provided by Yuko Minaguchi and Yukiyo Fujii provides her voice in Crystal.
+In the CWI English dub, she is voiced by Susan Aceron.
 In the Viz Media English dub, she is voiced by Christine Marie Cabanos.
 In the musicals, two actresses have played her: Tomoko Inami and Chinatsu Akiyama.